 - FIN 015 – Financial Literacy

-All core classes are offered on Tuesday and Thursday mornings during the fall and spring semesters during the time periods of 9-10:15 and 10:30-11:45.
+All RAISE classes are offered on Tuesday and Thursday mornings during the fall and spring semesters during the time periods of 9-10:15 and 10:30-11:45.

-- A RAISE certificate of Achievement (granted upon successful completion of all of the program requirements); and
+- A RAISE Certificate of Achievement (granted upon successful completion of all program requirements)

 How to Apply

 Students and their school case manager (if applicable) must complete the RAISE Program Application.
 There is a student and school portion of the application.
 Once the application has been received and reviewed, the Program Coordinator will notify the applicant of their acceptance status.
 In some cases, students may need to complete an informational interview with the Program Coordinator to determine acceptance into the program.
 After acceptance into the program, students will need to complete intake paperwork before they can begin classes.
 If you are interested in applying, please contact the Program Coordinator to receive a link to the application.